suen-wang/suen-wang.github.io/index.md

 ## About me

 I am an Assistant Professor at the Department of Politics and Society at Aalborg University, a position I have held since 2023.
 In 2025, I was a visiting scholar at the Weatherhead Center for International Affairs at Harvard University.
-Before my current role, I worked for two years in the private sector after earning my Ph.D. in Political Science and Economics from Copenhagen Business School in 2021.
+Before my current role, I worked for two years in the industry after earning my Ph.D. in Political Science and Economics from Copenhagen Business School in 2021.

 <br>